What You’ll Learn 🖥️

 What is a display screen, and what a display widget?

-Choosing the right instrument for each data input is the key to understanding and reviewing your measurements.
+Choosing the right instrument for each data input is key to understanding and reviewing your measurements.

-The primary goal of the Dewesoft design mode is to create a clear and intelligible appearance of acquired and calculated data in different instruments called display widgets.
+The primary goal of Dewesoft's Design mode is to create a clear and intelligible representation of acquired and calculated data using various instruments called display widgets.

-You can set up different display widgets for each input.
-For example digital meter, time recorder, FFT analyzer, etc. You can arrange them freely on the screen canvas and in front of any graphic in your system to have a simple, but efficient overview of your signals and the entire measurement.
+You can set up various display widgets for each input—such as a digital meter, time recorder, FFT analyzer, etc. These widgets can be arranged freely on the screen canvas and layered over any graphic in your system, providing a simple yet effective overview of your signals and the entire measurement process.

 Which pre-defined displays can be used?

-This chapter describes how to simply add or define a measurement display inside DewesoftX software.
+This chapter describes how to easily add or define a measurement display within the DewesoftX software.

-All pre-defined displays can be adapted to meet the user requirements and to have a simple and efficient overview of your signals and the entire measurement.
+All predefined displays can be customized to meet user requirements and provide a simple yet effective overview of your signals and the entire measurement process.

-The pre-defined display is an excellent starting point to create your own display with different appearances of acquired signals.
-Here is the list of available pre-defined displays:
+A predefined display serves as an excellent starting point for creating your own custom layout, with various representations of acquired signals.
+Below is a list of available predefined displays:

 Name of pre-defined display | Icon | Description |